-9 Saham Toney Parish Council (May 2019) Saham Toney Parish Housing Needs Assessment
+&lt;sup>9 Saham Toney Parish Council (May 2019) Saham Toney Parish Housing Needs Assessment

-4.13 For these reasons, and to provide the community and others with greater certainty about the type, extent and location of future residential development, the Neighbourhood Plan Steering Group decided to allocate sites in the Neighbourhood Plan, with the aim of delivering a range of housing through the Neighbourhood Plan, including over and above the minimum 33 dwelling housing delivery target set out in the Local Plan.
+- additional level of housing through allocations should be explored through the Neighbourhood Plan's development process. - 4.13 For these reasons, and to provide the community and others with greater certainty about the type, extent and location of future residential development, the Neighbourhood Plan Steering Group decided to allocate sites in the Neighbourhood Plan, with the aim of delivering a range of housing through the Neighbourhood Plan, including over and above the minimum 33 dwelling housing delivery target set out in the Local Plan.